 Senior Director of Gift Planning Relations

 Sarah was born and raised in Greensboro, North Carolina.
-She is a third generation Duke graduate and is responsible for handling the day-to-day administration of Duke's trust and gift annuity accounts.
+She is a third-generation Duke graduate and is responsible for handling the day-to-day administration of Duke's trust and gift annuity accounts.
 Sarah also manages estates in probate and is available to help donors developing new gift plans.
 Sarah has worked in the Office of Gift Planning at Duke since 1995.
-Prior to joining the staff, she was employed as a trust officer at North Carolina Trust Company.
+Prior to joining the staff, she was employed as a trust officer at Trust Company of North Carolina.
 Sarah enjoys attending Duke football and basketball games, and she is an active volunteer in the Durham community.

 Anne Morrison Bradley

 Associate Director and Philanthropic Advisor

 Anne first came to Duke University as an advancement officer with the Major Gifts and Special Initiatives team before joining the Office of Gift Planning in 2013.
 Prior to Duke, she was the development manager at the Detroit Zoological Society.

 Her primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal or financial planning.
 Anne’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate and other complex gift arrangements.

 She earned her undergraduate degree from the University of Notre Dame and has worked exclusively at nonprofits throughout her career.

 Nan Futrell '07